 Black and white film is loved by film photographers for its versatility.
 Easier push- and pull-processing, great results in mid-day, ultra-fine grain options, and easy to develop at home.
-It is also often more tolerant of exposure mistakes and can capture difficult lighting better due to its high exposure latitude.
+It is also often more tolerant of exposure mistakes and can capture difficult lighting better due to its wide dynamic range.

 Photography 101: The shutter.

-✪ Note: You may have taken some photos on your phone but never gave too much thought on how the camera works.
+✪ Note: You may have taken some photos on your phone but never gave too much thought to how the camera works.
 In this case, read on.
-If you already know this, or only planning to shoot fully-automatic film cameras, then scroll to “Buying a film camera,” “Buying film,” or “Making photographs.”
+If you already know this, or only planning to shoot fully automatic film cameras, then scroll to “Buying a film camera,” “Buying film,” or “Making photographs.”